Liu Zhaohua: Arrest and sentence

-On 24 November 2004, The Ministry of Public Security put a Level A bounty of RMB200,000 (~US$), the nation's highest, to those who could provide clues for Liu's whereabouts.
+On 24 November 2004, the Ministry of Public Security put a Level A bounty of RMB200,000 (around US$), the nation's highest, to those who could provide clues for Liu's whereabouts.

 After seeing himself on television, Liu moved back to his hometown in Fujian.
 On 5 March 2005, Liu was arrested on his 40th birthday in a rented house after informers tipped off his location.

 Liu was sentenced to death on 26 June 2006 by the Guangzhou Intermediate People's Court for making over 18 tonnes of methamphetamine.
-The amount Liu made was worth more than US$5 billion and had outweighed the total quantity of the drug seized worldwide in that year.
+The amount Liu made was worth more than US$5 billion and had outweighed the total quantity of methamphetamine seized worldwide in that year.
 Liu refused to accept the judgment, claiming he never used the formula stated to make methamphetamine, which involved ephedrine, a regulated chemical.
 Instead, he used propiophenone, an easily accessible chemical used to make rat poison.
 The appeal was rejected after the Public Security Bureau confirmed the chemical used was not rat poison.

 On 15 September 2009, Liu was executed.

 Personal life

-Liu was married three times.
-He had four children: one son from his first wife, one daughter from his second wife, and one son and 1 daughter from his third wife.
+Liu married three times.
+He had four children: one son from his first wife, one daughter from his second wife, and one son and one daughter from his third wife.

-Liu was said to have an arrogant personality and believed he could not be touched by the authorities.
+Liu was said to have had an arrogant personality and believed he could not be touched by the authorities.
 Even when arrested, he remained calm and taunted the police, believing he would win in court.

 Liu became famous after starring in a video in which he justified his role in the drug trade.
 In this video, he said his drugs were not for domestic consumption and only for foreigners.
-He further stated that foreigners opened the doors of China with opium, so he should be able to open their doors with methamphetamine.
+He further stated that foreigners opened the doors of China with opium (leading to the Opium Wars), so he should be able to open their doors with methamphetamine.